International Regulations for Preventing Collisions at Sea: History

+The 1972 International Regulations for Preventing Collisions at Sea

 The International Regulations for Preventing Collisions at Sea were adopted as a convention of the International Maritime Organization on 20 October 1972 and entered into force on 15 July 1977.
 They were designed to update and replace the Collision Regulations of 1960, particularly with regard to Traffic Separation Schemes (TSS) following the first of these, introduced in the Strait of Dover in 1967.
 As of June 2013, the convention has been ratified by 155 states representing 98.7% of the tonnage of the world's merchant fleets.

 The international regulations have been amended several times since their first adoption.
 In 1981 Rule 10 was amended with regard to dredging or surveying in traffic separation schemes.
 In 1987 amendments were made to several rules, including rule 1(e) for vessels of special construction; rule 3(h), vessels constrained by her draught and Rule 10(c), crossing traffic lanes.
-In 1989 Rule 10 was altered to stop unnecessary use of the inshore traffic zones associated with TSS.
+In 1989 Rule 10 was altered to stop unnecessary use of the inshore traffic zones associated with Traffic Separation Schemes (TSS).
 In 1993 amendments were made concerning the positioning of lights on vessels.
 In 2001 new rules were added relating to wing-in-ground-effect (WIG) craft and in 2007 the text of Annex IV (Distress signals) was rewritten.